ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 A jumbo frame is an Ethernet frame with a payload greater than the standard maximum transmission unit (MTU) of 1,500 bytes.
 Jumbo frames are used on local area networks that support at least 1 Gbps and can be as large as 9,000 bytes.

 Jumbo Frames needs to be configured the same on the entire network path from source device <-> switch <-> router <-> switch <-> destination device.
-If the entire chain is not set the same it will default to the lowest setting along the chain. {{site.data.keyword.BluSoftlayer_full}} has their network devices set to 9,000 currently.
+If the entire chain isn't set the same it will default to the lowest setting along the chain. {{site.data.keyword.BluSoftlayer_full}} has their network devices set to 9,000 currently.
 All customer devices will need to be set to the same.

 ### Windows